surge-synthesizer/shortcircuit-xt/src/Sprints.md

 ## Day 21 (2023-02-24)

 Processors!
 I got the messages working and the float editors up in the UI and they snap at voice on at least.
 Woof.
+Then go change the mod matrix so the destinations are indexed and that lets me intermediate the processor through it, meaning knob drags while playing change processors.

 ## Day 20 (2023-02-22 for a smidge then a smidge more on the 23)